deepikabg10/deepikabg10/README.md

 - I graduated from REVA University with a B.Tech, majoring in Computer Science.
 - My interests include Software Development, Data Science and Machine Learning.
 - I’m constantly learning and improving my skills to stay updated with the latest trends in the industry.
-- My hobbies include Playing Chess, Writing Quotes.
+- My hobbies include playing chess, cycling, and writing quotes.

 <div align="center">